TReV-89/food_ordering_agent_glovo/PROJECT_DETAILS.md

   *“The Spicy Beef Burger is currently unavailable, but I found a Cheesy Beef Burger instead.
 Want to try that?”*

 ### Where **LangGraph** Helps
-- LangGraph coordinates the **flow between Retrieval and Validation Agents**.
+- LangGraph coordinates the flow between Retrieval and Validation Agents.
 - It ensures queries don’t “skip” the freshness check.
-- If the Validation Agent returns `unavailable`, LangGraph routes the workflow to **alternative item retrieval** before responding to the user.
+- If the Validation Agent returns `unavailable`, LangGraph routes the workflow to alternative item retrieval before responding to the user.

 ---